coingaming/moon-light/CONTRIBUTING.md

 Run `pnpm changeset` in the root of the repository and follow CLI instructions to generate a new changeset.

+Example of a bad changeset description:

+`fix: bump version`

+Example of a good changeset description:

+`fix: Component Name - Dark Mode & RTL Flickering [MDS-XXX]` `feat(Table): the cell border customization has been added [MDS-1023]` `feat(Table & Button) - the cell border customization has been added [MDS-1023]` `feat: Table & Button - the cell border customization has been added [MDS-1023]`

 ## Release Process

 1. Ensure that the `main` branch is up-to-date.
 Run these commands via PRs to the `main` branch.